Venus Observations at 40 and 90 GHz with CLASS: Discussion

 \section{Discussion}

 The microwave thermal emission from Venus is strongly affected by its atmospheric opacity.
 Venusian atmospheric models \citep{depater1991, fahd1992} predict that the opacity provided by CO$_2$ alone leads to brightness temperatures of 444 K and 367 K at 40 and 90 GHz frequencies, respectively.
 Any presence of additional absorbers like SO$_2$ and H$_2$SO$_4$ increases the opacity of Venus at these frequencies.
 This moves the radiative transfer weighting function higher in the atmosphere to colder altitudes \citep{depater1991}, hence decreasing the predicted brightness temperature.
-In Figure \ref{fig:venus_comparison}, we compare our measurements to three different Venusian brightness temperature models presented in \citet{fahd1992} -- one with a CO$_2$-only atmosphere and the other two with additional SO$_2$ and H$_2$SO$_4$ (gaseous) components.
-The abundance profile for SO$_2$ is set to 62 ppm below 48~km altitude (the lower cloud base) and exponentially decreasing above 48~km, whereas the H$_2$SO$_4$ abundance is set to 10 ppm between 38 and 48~km, zero below 38 km, and follows its saturation abundance above 48~km.
-Refer to \citet{fahd1992} for further details on the models.
+In Figure \ref{fig:venus_comparison}, we compare our measurements to three different Venusian brightness temperature models: (1) CO$_2$ only, (2) CO$_2$ with SO$_2$ models from \citet{fahd1992}, and (3) CO$_2$ with both SO$_2$ and H$_2$SO$_4$ (gaseous) from \citet{akins2020}.
+In the second model, the abundance profile for SO$_2$ is set to 62 ppm below 48~km altitude (the lower cloud base) and exponentially decreasing above 48~km.
+For the third model with both additional components, a uniform subcloud SO$_2$ abundance of 50~ppm along with an H$_2$SO$_4$ abundance ranging from 10--14 ppm following the equatorial profile from \citet{kolodner1998} is used.
+While the temperature and pressure profiles used in all three models are based on probe measurements over low Venusian latitudes, we note that the difference between the models with and without H$_2$SO$_4$ could be partly attributed to the difference in assumed profiles.
+Refer to \citet{fahd1992} and \citet{akins2020} for further details on these models.